FindoraNetwork/tendermint-sys/README.md

 # tendermint-sys

-> This crate wrap tendermint Go version as Rust crate.
+> Wrap tendermint Go version as Rust crate.
 You can start a tendermint node from Rust.

 ## Develop Plan